Instructions for Authors

 Supplemental Data

 Supplemental data can be a useful way for an author to include important but ancillary information for the completeness of the manuscript.
-This is a section wherein authors can provide details and data which are crucial to understanding the research but that would disrupt the flow of the main text.
+This is a section wherein authors can provide details and data that are crucial to understanding the research but that would disrupt the flow of the main text.
 All supplemental data must be cited in the main text.
 Figures, Tables, etc. in the supplemental data should be labeled starting with ‘S’, e.g., Fig. S1, Fig. S2, Table S1, Table S2, etc.

 Manuscript Submission Guidelines